Xenoveritas/abuse/README.md

 ### Scaling:
   Scaling is still experimental and not very fast.
 Try scaling by different amounts to see which ones work the best.

-### OpenGL:
-  OpenGL can be used to provide hardware accelerated scaling and anti-aliasing.
-  You will require a 3D card with the appropriate drivers and GL libraries installed for this to work.

-### fRaBs:
-  The current release of fRaBs has some naming issues under Linux.
-  In the 'addon/leon/' directory a lot of the files are uppercase when Abuse is expecting them to be lowercase.
-  Renaming the files to be all lowercase will fix this problem.

 ## 8. SPECIAL THANKS